cuadranterealyn/chat-app-cuadrante/README.md

 4. If the localhost number appear like example: 3000
 5. Go to browser type localhost:3000

-note: (if the source code did not run when you type npm start there is no node-modules .
+note: (if the code did not run when you type npm start there is no node-modules .
 So, Try to install npm install in terminal).

 ![chat-app-cuadrante](https://user-images.githubusercontent.com/96381650/208602325-98201861-2ed4-44fb-a3d3-a1c800396d6b.png)